ArdeshirV/electrum-bitcoinprivate/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Electrum-Zclassic.
+This directory contains the python dependencies used by Electrum-bitcoinprivate.

 Android
 -------